 How to Treat Insomnia

 If diagnosed with insomnia, doctors may prescribe medications or psychological and behavioral therapy to help improve sleep.
-Reducing stress, addressing emotional or psychological disturbances, and changing lifestyles are common ways to help insomniacs get better sleep.
+Reducing stress, addressing emotional or psychological disturbances, and changing lifestyles are common ways to help insomniacs sleep better.

 How to Treat Sleep Apnea

-Because of the physical nature of sleep apnea, the use of CPAP machines is the primary method of treatment.
-A CPAP machine helps deliver an even flow of pressured air to the airway, helping keep it open and prevent apneas while sleeping.
+Because of the physical nature of sleep apnea, using CPAP machines is the primary treatment method.
+CPAP machines help deliver an even flow of pressured air to the airway, helping keep it open and prevent apneas while sleeping.
+Learn more about CPAP machines and compliance in this blog post.

 In some instances, insomnia may be directly related to poor sleep from sleep apnea.
 This is why an accurate diagnosis is so important.